userMaximilian/open-documentation-academy/snapcraft/how-to/qt-applications/qt-applications.md

 grade: devel
 ```

 Every snap needs a `name`.
 Valid names consist of up to 40 lower-case ASCII letters, numbers and hyphens.
 Names must contain at least one letter, and they cannot start or end with a hyphen.
-If you want to publish your snap, you'll need specify a `name` that hasn't already been taken in the Snap Store.
+If you want to publish your snap, you'll need to specify a `name` that hasn't already been taken in the Snap Store.

 You should then:
 1. include a short `summary` of what your snap does, a longer `description` and the `version` number of your snap; or